kanchanmalge/Excel/README.md

-# Excel
+# Preparing & Analyzing Data using Excel
-This shows some of my excel analysis skills using Pivot-Table
+This shows some of my Excel analysis skills using Pivot-Table